Recycled Plastic Pellets from PP Raffia and Woven Production – Tips to Reuse them Better

 4. Adding modifiers during the recycling process

 The usage of additives can affect the reusability of recycled pellets back in production.
-Performance enhancing modifiers or additives can be added into recycled plastic extruder to improve the properties of the recycled pellets to improve the properties of the recycled pellets.
+Performance-enhancing modifiers or additives can be added to recycled plastic extruders to improve the properties of the recycled pellets to improve the properties of the recycled pellets.

 Summary - A quick comparison chart